SAP-samples/teched2025-DT160/exercises/ex2/README.md

 In this step, we will release and deploy the agent into our user-specific environment.
 There, will be first testing the agent in the standalone joule instance before showing the results in our S/4HANA system.

-1. Click on the 'Release' button on the top right of the screen.
+1. Make sure that you are in the released version of the project by checking the version next to the project name on the top of the screen.
+Click on the 'Release' button on the right side.
 <br>![](/exercises/ex2/images/ex2.2-1.png)

 2. Click on 'Release'.